xiaziyna/spatial-detrend/README.md

 </pre>

 ## Citation
-If you find this package useful, please cite our Astrophysical Journal paper:
+If you find this package useful, please cite our Astronomical Journal paper:

 ## License